How outdoor workers in Arizona can protect themselves in severe weather

 Does workers’ compensation cover weather-related injuries and illnesses?

-How to file a workers’ comp claim in Arizona
+How do I file a workers’ comp claim in Arizona after a weather-related injury?

 Below are the steps to follow to file a claim for heat exhaustion workers’ compensation or any other work-related injury or illness in Arizona:

-Step 1: Seeking medical attention should be your first priority.
+- Seek medical attention.
 This is a crucial step, as it helps tie your injury or illness directly to your job, which will be necessary for a successful claim.

-Step 2: After treatment, you should report the details of your workplace injury, in writing, to your supervisor to begin the claim process.
+- Notify your employer.
+After treatment, make sure to report the injury in writing to your employer to begin the workers’ comp claim process.

-Benefits from a workers’ compensation claim are limited; however, you can usually expect your employer’s insurance company to pay 100 percent of your medical bills.
+Benefits from a workers’ compensation claim are limited to economic damages, so pain and suffering are not included.
+However, you can usually expect your employer’s insurance company to pay 100 percent of your medical bills.
 You will also receive a percentage of your lost wages to compensate for time off work.